 Social researchers themselves perhaps need to lead the way by creating their own community archives.
 There are some innovative examples already including archives of web pages.
-The Internet Archive service allows users to create their own archives.
-Information captured includes: text, audio, moving images, software and archived web pages.
+The Internet Archive21 service allows users to create own archives.
+Information their includes: text, audio, moving images, software and archived web pages.
 Data includes on-line records of web publishing in relation to September 11th terrorist attacks.
-The initiative recently launched by British Library to archive online materials including webpages and blogs is welcomed.
+The initiative recently launched by British Library to archive online materials including webpages and blogs is welcomed.22 existing UK data archives such as the UK Data Archive are not yet actively leading the archiving of social media data though they do archive such data if it is offered as a result of funding council research.
+Whilst they may not desire or be able to compete with, for example, You Tube the UK archives could set out a framework for the archiving of such data and drive forward good practices for data quality and for the use of such data in social research.

 A major challenge for social researchers is the many different formats that the new types of data can be in.
 As one stakeholder commented there are just "huge volumes of unstructured data" (i7).
 As we discuss below, this poses new challenges for social researchers.
-Our consultation suggests that http://archive.org/; accessed 28th May 2013
+Our consultation suggests that